jennguyen1/nhuyhoa/_posts/2016-01-23-Survival-Analysis.md

 ## 2 -1426.1 6.5277  1   0.01062
 {% endhighlight %}

-We can assess the assumption of proportional hazards in two ways.
+Assess the assumption of proportional hazards in two ways

 {% highlight r %}
 # plotting curve